China's economy grows 2.3% in 2020 as recovery quickens - KRDO

 It’s China’s slowest annual growth rate in decades — not since 1976 has the country had a worse year, when GDP shrunk 1.6% during a time of social and economic tumult.

-The pace of the recovery is also accelerating.
-China’s economy grew 6.5% in the fourth quarter compared to a year earlier, according to the government.
-That’s faster than the 4.9% growth recorded in the third quarter.
+The pace of the recovery appears to be accelerating, too: GDP grew 6.5% compared to a year ago, faster than the third quarter’s 4.9% growth.

+“The performance was better than we had expected,” said Ning Jizhe, a spokesman for China’s National Bureau of Statistics, at a press conference in Beijing.

+The country scrapped its growth target last year for the first time in decades as the pandemic dealt a historic blow to the economy.
+GDP shrank nearly 7% in the first quarter as large swaths of the country were placed on lockdown to contain the spread of the virus.

 Comments